-Many factors can influence our food choices, mindful eating may help us become more aware of what drives our hunger (emotions, social reasons, cultural norms, etc.) and help us find more balance and ease with our diets leading to healthy food choices with out judgement.
+Many factors can influence our food choices, mindful eating may help us become more aware of what drives our hunger (emotions, social reasons, cultural norms, etc.) and help us find balance and ease with our diets leading to healthy food choices without judgment.

 Mindful Eating and The Mind-Gut Connection

-It’s no secret that we’ve attached a lot of weird feelings and beliefs to our diet and food choices - how many times has something you ate made you feel guilty?
-And how many times have you turned to food for comfort?
-And vice versa how many times have you been hangry or felt off after eating a specific foods?
+It’s no secret that we attach a lot of weird feelings and beliefs to our diet and food choices.
+How many times has something you've eaten made you feel guilty?
+How many times have you turned to food for comfort?
+How many times have you been hangry or felt "off" after eating a certain food?

 The gut-brain axis has been defined as the bidirectional communication between our central nervous system and gut microbiome.

 Each of our bodies house complex systems with checks and balances to keep us healthy and fight off disease, including one that gauges our energy needs, controlling digestion, and through a series of hormones, can trigger hunger, fullness, and digestion cues.